As a Mutual Fund Distributor, you handle multiple clients at once. Understanding your investors' psychology and market reaction is important.

 The goal-oriented investor has specific financial goals, such as saving for retirement.

 These goals should guide their investments.
 Make a roadmap for them.
 Discuss SIP investment strategies according to timelines.
 If they want long-term wealth creation, recommend equity mutual funds with high returns.
+Using examples from your experience, show them how systematic investment plans can help.
+Inform them about their investments with resources.

 They are quick to take action when they feel confident.